-Try taking FOCUS2, the MBTI, or Traitify to learn what makes you distinct and how these interest and strengths can translate into a career.
+Try taking FOCUS2, or the MBTI, to learn what makes you distinct and how these interest and strengths can translate into a career.

 Explore Our Online and Print Resources